International Service Projects

 Students work together with a rural community in need to build a vital piece of infrastructure.
 In the past this has been classrooms, accommodation for teachers, bridges and clean water systems.

-Participation in a Round Square International Service Projects is a great way for young adults to learn about global citizenship, community engagement, develop a deeper understanding of the world’s problems and experience a new culture.
+Participation in a Round Square Big Build Project is a great way for young adults to learn about global citizenship, community engagement, develop a deeper understanding of the world’s problems and experience a new culture.
 Packed with challenging adventure and cultural awareness opportunities, the project programmes are designed to ensure that students have an exciting, experiential and holistic learning experience that is second-to-none.

 Through the RSIS project in Nepal, I feel that I have developed a new-found sense of leadership within myself.
 I was able to lead a team of people I had only met recently which ended up giving me confidence and independence, two aspects I was hoping to develop.”